Where this comes from

 Generation 3 — Three sisters, three cockpits

 My mom, Michelle ("Micki") Sharp.
-30-year airline career — she started flying cargo and commuters domestically, and now flies international.
+30-year airline career — she started in cargo and at the regionals, where the flying is both domestic and international right off the bat, and now flies international at a major US airline.
 40 years aloft since her first lesson.
 Soloed at 17.
 Once ferried a Harbin Y-12 from Kunming, China to Lusaka, Zambia.
 The kind of résumé that doesn't need adjectives.

 That last sentence is the one we keep coming back to.
 It's why the family thread holds up.

-Generation 4 — Connor and me
+Generation 4 — my cousins and me

 My first cousin Connor Philpott — Auntie Kristen's son.
 Currently flying Canadair Regional Jets (the CRJ family) at a US Commuter.
-Weekend airplane is a Pitts S1J, a red aerobatic biplane with chevron-arrow stripes on the lower wings.
+Weekend airplane is a Pitts S1B, a red aerobatic biplane with chevron-arrow stripes on the lower wings.
 Aerobatic flying is the family pastime; airline flying is the day job.

 The rule that explains all of this